ethanfreire/100-days-of-code/log.md

 ### Day 3: June 17, 2022

 **Today's Progress**: Learned a bit more on setState.
 A secondary Callback function is quite useful if you want to get an accurate representation of what your current state is, as React works asynchronously.

+### Day 4: June 18, 2022

+**Today's Progress**: Learned today of key property in mapping array and why it's so crucial in React and how it's KEY in React optimizing an application component re-rendering or updating.